MarioAvilaJunior/react-meals/README.md

 # react-meals
 This project shows a list of meals the user can choose.
 Each meal the user chooses, is added to the cart.
 It's a simple menu, similar to those people find on meal ordering apps.
+It was made based on an application from Academind React course.